Gino Mäder: Professional career

 On stage 7 of the 2021 Paris–Nice, Mäder was part of the breakaway, and nearly won the stage.
-However, in the final 50 meters, he was caught and outsprinted by Primož Roglič.
-He was given the combativity award for the day.
+However, in the final 50 metres, he was caught and outsprinted by Primož Roglič.
+Mäder was given the combativity award for the day.
+For the Giro d'Italia in 2021, he was made an assistant to Mikel Landa who eventually quit early due to injury during stage 5.
+The next day, Mäder won the stage and dedicated his victory to the injured Mikel Landa.
+Mäder eventually had to abandon the Giro due to an injury on his left arm.

 Later in the year, Mäder rode the 2021 Vuelta a España.
 After losing three minutes over the first eight stages, he began to perform strongly starting on stage nine, when he finished seventh on the mountain stage to Alto de Velefique.
 Over the rest of the race, he continued his strong performance while serving as a domestique for Jack Haig.
 On stage 17, which finished atop the Lagos de Covadonga, Mäder finished with the elite group that finished a minute and a half down on the race leader, Primož Roglič.
 The result lifted him inside the top ten on GC.
 The next day, on the race's queen stage to Altu d'El Gamoniteiru, Haig and Mäder finished fifth and seventh, respectively, at almost a minute down, with Mäder moving up to eighth on GC.
-On the race's penultimate stage, Mäder and Haig, together with Roglič, Enric Mas, and Adam Yates, comprised the five-man group that escaped from the GC group on the third to the last climb.
+On the race's penultimate stage, Mäder and Haig, together with Roglič, Enric Mas, and Adam Yates, comprised a five-man group that escaped from the GC group on the third to last climb.
 The group continued to build their advantage over the other contenders, with the move allowing Mäder to rise inside the top five overall and Haig to move into the third spot on GC.
-Mäder also took the lead in the young rider classification as he overhauled Egan Bernal.
+Mäder also took the lead in the young rider classification as he overtook Egan Bernal.
 He held his position in the final day time trial to finish the Vuelta in fifth and confirming his victory in the young rider classification.

+Charity

+During the 2021 Vuelta a España, Mäder raised 10 Euros for every rider he beat in the general classification, with additional Euros for every cyclist he beat at the end of each stage.
+He eventually raised over 4000€ for the Amsterdam-based NGO Just Diggit which focuses on re-greening deserted areas in Africa.
+In 2022, he pledged he would continue to raise money for environmental means donating 1 Euro for every rider he beat at each stage throughout the year.

+In 2024, the Vélo d'Or awards committee created a new award, the Gino Mäder Prize, to honor rider's social commitment, saying that Mäder's career "was notable both for its sporting achievements, but also his dedication to social and environment causes."